 Childhood obesity is still on the rise, despite being big news in the media and a lot of prevention work from healthcare organizations.
 And it’s not hard to understand why.
 Put simply, our children are eating way too much unhealthy food, and not exercising enough.
 Junk food is rife, cheap and advertised everywhere, while a combination of too much entertainment at home and risk-averse parents not allowing their kids to play outside is contributing to a lack of exercise.
 Given obesity can lead to horrendous health outcomes – such as heart disease and cancers – it’s vital that parents encourage healthy eating and lots of exercise from a very early age.

 As we touched on above, too much tech can lead to inactivity.
 It’s important for parents to establish some kind of control over the use of cell phones and tablets, and try to persuade your little ones to take up healthier hobbies rather than spend their spare time on an iPad.
 You also need to be aware that the recent increase in what experts call ‘solitary pastimes’ could be damaging your child’s social skills, which could end up fueling feelings of loneliness.
 And if those feelings develop over time, it could have serious consequences for your child’s future.
 Make sure that your kids are still using traditional toys that require them to use their imaginations.
 And give them the opportunity to interact with others – at a nursery, or in a local sports club, for example.
+Get your kids to do some arts and crafts to get their imagination going.
+They can use vinyl letters or wooden letters to physically create things instead of playing on an ipad.

 Modern life has many, many benefits, of course.
 Your kids have so much at their fingertips, but it is essential to understand that too much of anything will eventually have an impact.
 Behavioral problems, health conditions, and mental health issues are all on the rise for young people in general.
 And it’s all down to you to encourage your child to live in a healthy way, with plenty of exercise, and an appreciation of the dangers of the modern world.